Have questions? We're here.

 Day 13: Corcovado Gulf, Tic Toc Bay

 Spend the morning exploring the delightful and impressive coastline of Tic Toc Bay – either ship cruising or perhaps by Zodiac and kayak.
 This whole area has been recently recognized as one of the few marine parks of Chile famous not only for the seasonal presence of blue whales but also for the rich array of other cetaceans, marine mammals, and seabirds.
-In the Corcovado Gulf, you enjoy spotting a good variety of seabirds including black-browed albatross, southern giant petrel, southern fulmar, and long-distant migrants such as the migratory Arctic skua.
+In the Corcovado Gulf, you can enjoy spotting a good variety of seabirds including black-browed albatross, southern giant petrel, southern fulmar and long-distant migrants such as the migratory Arctic skua.

-Continue to keep watch for whales in the Corcovado Gulf as you sail into Chiloé, an archipelago of lush islands, a land of myths and legends, unique folklore, and culinary traditions.
+Continue to keep watch for whales in the Corcovado Gulf as you sail into Chiloé, an archipelago of lush islands, a land of myths and legends, unique folklore and culinary traditions.
 It’s a region blessed with natural beauty and culture, cherished by Chileans.
 Explore this mythical island with its colorful timber churches, sixteen of which have been declared World Heritage Sites by UNESCO.

-Continue to Castro, the charming capital of the Chiloé region.
+Continue to Castro, the charming capital of Chiloé region.
 Here you have a choice of one of the following two shore excursion options.

 Option 1 - Castro and Chonchi (5 hours)